 If R2p isn’t the worst sort of interventionist doctrine imaginable, I don’t know what is.

-Our Founders had a much different perspective from the neocons on intervening in the affairs of nations.
+Our Founders had a much different perspective from the neocons on intervening in the internal affairs of other nations.

 “The great rule of conduct for us, in regard to foreign nations is, in extending our commercial relations, to have with them as little political connection as possible.”

-“America goes not abroad in search of monsters to destroy.
+“… But she goes not abroad, in search of monsters to destroy.
 She is the well-wisher to the freedom and independence of all.”

 —John Quincy Adams